March 06, 2018

 Before service leaders invest in omnichannel technology, they must first determine which benefits will yield the greatest returns.
 They can do this by homing in on what matters most to customers.

-After analyzing more than 60 advertised benefits of omnichannel technology, CEB, now Gartner, found that what matters most to customers is service transparency and proactivity.
+After analyzing more than 60 advertised benefits of omnichannel technology, Gartner found that what matters most to customers is service transparency and proactivity.
 These two service elements have the largest impact on reducing customer effort because they help to eliminate customer uncertainty.

 “Reducing uncertainty is the one of the most impactful ways organizations can provide low-effort customer interactions in a multichannel environment,” says Slease.
 “Uncertainty in the service experience is the underlying reason for much of the frustration and disappointment customers experience.”